michaelhannecke/azure-security/sql-server/README.md

 Leaving the `AllowAllWindowsAzureIps` rule enabled unnecessarily can expose your databases to significant risks:

 1.  **Massively Increased Attack Surface:** Instead of limiting access to known IPs, you're opening the door to potentially millions of IP addresses across the Azure cloud.[4, 5] If your authentication methods (like SQL logins with weak passwords) are compromised, an attacker running *any* service within Azure could potentially connect.
-2.  **Bypassing Network Segmentation:** This rule effectively punches a hole through typical network segmentation strategies at the Azure fabric level for SQL access.[4]
+2.  **Bypassing Network Segmentation:** This rule effectively punches a hole through typical network segmentation strategies at the Azure fabric level for SQL access.
-3.  **Compliance Concerns:** Security benchmarks, like the CIS Microsoft Azure Foundations Benchmark, explicitly recommend *against* using this rule unless absolutely necessary and advocate for more granular controls.[4]
+3.  **Compliance Concerns:** Security benchmarks, like the CIS Microsoft Azure Foundations Benchmark, explicitly recommend *against* using this rule unless absolutely necessary and advocate for more granular controls.
 It flags configurations allowing overly broad access.
 4.  **Cross-Tenant Access:** The rule doesn't distinguish between *your* Azure services and those belonging to other Azure tenants.[4, 5] While authentication is still required, the network path is open.

 Visibility is the first step to security.
 You need to know where this rule is active before you can assess the risk and take appropriate action.